krustowski/littr/README.md

 ## development

-`litter-backend` container can be run locally on any dev machine (with Docker engine, or with the required tag-locked Go runtime)
+`litter-backend` container can be run locally on any dev machine (using Docker engine or using the required tag-locked Go runtime)

 ```
 make fmt build run